mario-asenjo/42Madrid-Cursus/push_swap/README.md

 Some useful references related to the project:

 - 42 subject PDF for `push_swap`.
-- `man` pages: `man 3 malloc`, `man 3 free`, `man 3 write`, `man 3 atoi`.
+- Libraries developed by myself during the process of 42Common-Core in C language.
-- Basic data structures and algorithms: stacks, linked lists, and sorting (any standard C / algorithms reference).
+- Basic data structures and algorithms research.

 ### Use of AI

 AI was used as a support tool to:

-- Discuss architecture and design choices (stack abstraction, separation of operations).
 - Refine the chosen sorting strategy for large inputs.
 - Help review edge cases, errors, and documentation wording.

-All code was written, integrated, and debugged by the author, with AI used only as guidance and for clarification of concepts.
+All code was written, integrated, and debugged by myself, with AI used only as guidance and for concept clarification.